 We are pleased to announce that we are working with the following presenters for Puppet Power 2020.
-We anticipate that their inspiring and informative talks, workshops and performances will be offered in video or live streaming format.
-We’re just working on the details!
+Their inspiring and informative talks, workshops and performances will be offered in video or live streaming format.

 Amanda Petefish-Schrag is an Assistant Professor of Theatre at the Iowa State University of Science and Technology (ISU).
 A prolific playwright, director and puppeteer, Amanda’s performances and work has been showcased and recognized widely across North America.
 Amanda utilizes puppetry to help translate and make complex and abstract ideas within climate science accessible and actionable.
 Amanda’s presentation called Puppetry as Sympathetic Magic will share her efforts to facilitate this sympathetic magic of puppetry through the use of discarded material.

 Puppetry as Sympathetic Magic:

 Building the world we want from the materials we don’t

 Amanda Petefish-Schrag’s presentation, will share her efforts to facilitate this sympathetic magic of puppetry through the use of discarded material, (aka “trash”).
 In doing so, Amanda will explore the distinct material realities of “trash” and the way these realities can lead us to new rituals—rituals rooted in environmental and community relationships—within puppet design, construction, and manipulation.

 Amanda will examine the important role discarded material can play in re-centering puppetry practice within the puppeteer’s role as “citizen-shaman” as communities face the critical call to climate action.

 The talk will include examples of Amanda’s recent puppetry work at Iowa State University.
 These examples speak to methods of using puppetry’s inherent material connections to create spaces and conditions in which communities can grapple with the political, economic, and ethical questions climate science poses, and, most importantly, envision ways we can heal our relationships with the natural world.